ajinkyakhandar/Spotify-Clone/README.md

 7 Responsive web application using media queries and user agent device detection

-The app was created using Spotify Rest APIs, and it has a mobile and desktop view and a few components. are disabled or enabled based on the user agent.
+The app was created using Spotify Rest APIs, and it has a mobile and desktop view and a few components. are disabled or enabled based on the user agent